How to Layer Your Bedtime Skincare Routine

 On that note: Don’t forget to swap out your pillows and pillowcases to prevent bacteria and dirt from clogging your skin.
 Wash your pillowcases once a week and your pillows every 6 months (ideally with a fragrance-free soap if you're sensitive) and replace your pillows every 1-2 years, as recommended by Sleep.org.

 Because your body loses tons of water while you’re sleeping, your skin may wake up feeling parched.
 Besides applying moisturizer before bed, consider adding a humidifier to the bedroom can prevent additional moisture loss.
 Of course, drinking plenty of fluids throughout the day is also essential for your health in general, just don’t go downing your 8 glasses too close to bedtime.
 Several bathroom breaks throughout the night mean interrupting the deep shut-eye your body craves.

 We all have a favored sleeping style, but if you’re hyper-focused on aging skin, you may want to flip to sleeping on your back.
 Studies show that sleeping on your stomach or side can lead to an increase in wrinkles due to the facial distortion that can occur while rubbing against a pillow or mattress.
 If sleeping on your back is super uncomfortable or you find yourself tossing and turning throughout the night, consider investing in a speciality pillow (yup, they exist) to help keep your face in place.
 But please don’t stress it: Getting a good night’s sleep is the most vital for your skin, no matter what position you do it in.

-Shop community-favorite PM skincare below.
+Shop skincare for your PM routine below.